 But before experimenting with carbs, it’s wise to Keto-adapt for at least four weeks.
 Keto-adapting should help you fuel all types of exercise—not just the low-intensity exercise associated with the “fat-burning zone”.

 In fact, there are many published examples of people performing better after adapting to Keto.
-For instance, in 1980 Dr. Stephen Phinney and colleagues famously showed that obese people—after several weeks of Keto dieting—could go for twice as long on the treadmill.[*] More recently, a 2014 study found that young men on a Keto diet added more muscle from weight lifting than young men on high-carb diets.[*]
+For instance, in 1980 Dr. Stephen Phinney and colleagues famously showed that obese people—after several weeks of Keto dieting—could go for twice as long on the treadmill.[*] More recently, research has shown that Keto dieting plus resistance training is a good way to lose fat while maintaining muscle mass, and in some cases, even gain muscle mass.[*] To be clear, however, Keto is not the best diet for building large muscles.[*] You need higher carbs to build large muscles efficiently.

-Note that these studies gave participants 8 to 12 weeks to Keto-adapt.
+Note that studies showing good athletic performance on Keto gave participants 8 to 12 weeks to Keto-adapt.
 What does this mean for you?
 During your time of transition, you’ll want to moderate your training regimen.

 Exercise While You Keto-Adapt